aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 The biggest user-facing change has been the number of changes to the JSON Format itself.
 Version [^version] 11 to 23 were released this year [^nye].

-[^version]: At the root level of the output, theirs a field called
+[^version]: At the root level of the output, there's a field called
     `format_version`, which gets increased by 1 every time we change the definition of the types that get serialized.